SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Frequency

-Retinitis pigmentosa is one of the most common inherited diseases of the retina (retinopathies).
+Retinitis pigmentosa is the most common inherited disease of the retina (retinopathy).
 It is estimated to affect 1 in 3,500 to 1 in 4,000 people in the United States and Europe.

 Causes

-The genes associated with retinitis pigmentosa play essential roles in the structure and function of specialized light receptor cells (photoreceptors) in the retina.
-The retina contains two types of photoreceptors, rods and cones.
+Many of the genes that are associated with retinitis pigmentosa play essential roles in the structure, function, or maintenance of the photoreceptors.
+The retina contains two types of photoreceptors: rods and cones.
 Rods are responsible for vision in low light, while cones provide vision in bright light, including color vision.

 Learn more about the genes associated with Retinitis pigmentosa